Search

 3:45 p.m.-5 p.m.—Welcome and Presentation of Colors; General Session 1: Keynote by Jason Curry, Governor’s Hall IV

-After a welcome from League Executive Director Mark Hayes, Convention 92 opens with the Presentation of Colors, the National Anthem, and keynote speaker Jason Curry.
-In his book Finish Empty, Curry speaks to the pressures city leaders face: long hours, constant challenges, and decisions that shape entire municipalities.
-Like a coach preparing a team, he emphasizes that resilience, discipline and clarity—not luck—drive success.
+After a welcome from League Executive Director Mark Hayes, Convention 92 opens with the Presentation of Colors and the National Anthem and keynote speaker Jason Curry.
+In his book Finish Empty, Curry speaks to the pressures city leaders face: long hours, constant challenges and decisions that shape entire municipalities.
+Like a coach preparing a team, he emphasizes that resilience, discipline and clarity, not luck, drive success.
 With principles centered on purpose and excellence, Curry challenges leaders to give their best every day, staying rooted in core values, resilient under pressure and rising to meet their calling with no regrets.

 AGENDA | THURSDAY, JUNE 18